 NFL SUNDAY TICKET is only available with DIRECTV, the satellite TV service.
 It's the only service that gets you all out-of-market NFL games (Let us repeat: all out-of-market NFL games).
 Sounds too good to be true, right?

 You just have to be OK with DIRECTV's second-year price hikes.
 However, it could be worth it if you're a Green Bay Packers fan who lives in Portland, Oregon.

 If you sign up for the CHOICE plan ($69.99/month) or above, you can get NFL SUNDAY TICKET for free for one season (which is normally about $400.00/season).
 Get all the answers to your questions about this service in our detailed review.

 You can get the NFL RedZone Channel with YouTube TV, fuboTV, DISH, and Xfinity, so don't forget it's an option!
 The caveat is you don't get to see the full game, just the highlights in real-time (along with every other game's highlights).

 Amazon Prime Video

-Thursday night games are featured on Amazon Prime Video, so you'll be able to watch the Packers take on the San Francisco 49ers in Week 9 wherever you may be in the US (as well as every other 2022 Thursday Night Football game).
+Thursday night games are featured only on Amazon Prime Video, so you'll be able to watch the Packers take on the Tennesee Titans in Week 11 wherever you may be in the US (as well as every other 2022 Thursday Night Football game).

 Recap: What's the best way to watch the Green Bay Packers?

-If you want to stream the Packers games, there are three services that have CBS, FOX, and NBC:
+If you want to stream the Packers games, there are three services that have ABC, CBS, ESPN, FOX, NBC, and NFL Network: